 - 7.1 Chinese Walls (information barriers) are internal arrangements restricting the movement of information within CTSE, allowing one group of staff to be insulated from information that gives rise to a particular conflict, so that CTSE is not affected by that Conflict.
 To be effective, these Chinese Walls must actually prevent information being passed from one group of staff to another. - 7.2 CTSE operates a strict and robust Chinese Wall policy.
-In terms of this policy, the following principles apply: - 7.2.1 Employees (excluding Directors) are not allowed, except with the approval of the CEO, to have responsibilities in more than one division of CTSE; and - 7.2.2 if Employees (excluding Directors) are formally transferred to another division within CTSE, this fact will be communicated to relevant Clients and/or market Participants (if appropriate to the Employees' (excluding Directors) level and Client base). - 7.3 Each division has separate filing systems (for both physical and electronic files), which are controlled either through being stored with proper security measures including being stored in locked facilities or with appropriate password control. - 7.4 In particular, the Chinese Walls ensure that: - 7.4.1 Employees, other than staff from the IRD and members of the Issuer Regulation Committee and Compliance Committee to the extent applicable, are not aware of any Issuer activities not in the public domain; and - 7.4.2 the activities of any division are not known to any of the other CTSE divisions in detail so as to cause a Conflict or to appear to cause a Conflict. - 7.5 Remuneration policy: - 7.5.1 The the nature and extent of remuneration is carefully considered and in particular Employees are not paid commission for: - 7.5.1.1 the introduction, retention or termination of new Authorised Users; or - 7.5.1.2 any specific Issuer related corporate activity transaction. - 7.5.2 Nothing in this Policy may be interpreted to prohibit Employees from being incentivised or rewarded on the overall performance of CTSE.
+In terms of this policy, the following principles apply: - 7.2.1 Employees (excluding Directors) are not allowed, except with the approval of the CEO, to have responsibilities in more than one division of CTSE; and - 7.2.2 if Employees (excluding Directors) are formally transferred to another division within CTSE, this fact will be communicated to relevant Clients and/or market Participants (if appropriate to the Employees' (excluding Directors) level and Client base). - 7.3 Each division has separate electronic filing systems controlled through proper security measures and the offices have controlled access. - 7.4 In particular, the Chinese Walls ensure that: - 7.4.1 Employees, other than staff from the IRD and members of the Issuer Regulation Committee and Compliance Committee to the extent applicable, are not aware of any Issuer activities not in the public domain; and - 7.4.2 the activities of any division are not known to any of the other CTSE divisions in detail so as to cause a Conflict or to appear to cause a Conflict. - 7.5 Remuneration policy: - 7.5.1 The nature and extent of remuneration is carefully considered and in particular Employees are not paid commission for: - 7.5.1.1 the introduction, retention or termination of new Authorised Users; or - 7.5.1.2 any specific Issuer related corporate activity transaction. - 7.5.2 Nothing in this Policy may be interpreted to prohibit Employees from being incentivised or rewarded on the overall performance of CTSE.